 1. Ask provocative questions

 We’re not talking about asking your prospect whether they prefer Coke or Pepsi.
-In fact, a provocative question can be deeply insightful about your prospects needs while simultaneously breaking the ice.
-So what it is?
-A provocative question uncovers prospects pain points that need addressing immediately.
+In fact, a provocative question can be deeply insightful about your prospect’s needs while simultaneously breaking the ice.
+So what is it?
+A provocative question uncovers prospect’s pain points that need addressing immediately.
 Therefore this stimulates the discussion and forces the prospect to think deeply – and ultimately consider if you’re the person to help them solve it!
 You could almost consider it an unconscious conceptual agreement.
 Examples of provocative questions include;

 - What are the greatest challenges you face?